 Also, you will need a high clearance car to reach the trailhead since you’ll have to drive for about 24 kilometers along a gravel road.
 The road to the trailhead is closed off during the winter.
 And if you’re going in the warmer months definitely bring bug repellant as there are swarms of mosquitos on the trail.

 The Tolmie Peak trail starts off at Mowich Lake and is pretty easy at the very beginning.
 The ascent starts at around the 2.2 kilometer mark, but there are some switchbacks that make the high elevation gain a bit easier.
 Towards the end of the trail you will pass by Eunice Lake, which is a great spot for a quick rest.

-At the very end of the trail you will reach the Tolmie Peak Lookout point, which offers some amazing views of the lakes, forests and mountains.
+At the very end of the trail you will reach the Tolmie Peak Lookout point, which offers some amazing views of the lakes, forests and mountains in Mount Rainier National Park.
 It’s extremely rewarding and the panoramic vista will make you forget all about the mosquito bites and steep ascent.

 Washington’s Enchantments trail is a favorite among backpackers.
 The long hike takes you through meadows, next to lakes, streams and unique rock formation, making you feel like you’re not even in Washington.

 It takes about two days to complete the hike – you could do it in one go, but it would be a very strenuous experience.
 It’s important to note that you need a permit to camp in the area, and they are usually distributed several months ahead.
 If you really want to explore the Enchantments trail, you will need to plan ahead.

 Also, you will be granted access to a random camping zone, which might just decide how you’re going to do the hike.
 We’d recommend starting from the Colchuck Lake entrance because of the Aasgard Pass – it’s much easier to climb it during the early stages of the hike, than to have to descend it when you’re already exhausted.